A·PPLIED

 Decide

-We start by agreeing what decisions matter most — for the organisation, for the CPO, for the CIO.
-Not what the vendor is pushing.
-Not what's fashionable in the market right now.
+Agree what decisions matter most.
+Not what the vendor is pushing or what's fashionable.
 What actually needs to change, and who needs to make it happen.

 Days 31 – 60